viant/mcp/docs/authentication.md

 }
 ```

-## Accessing Token in Implementer
+## Accessing Token in Server Implementation

-When implementing MCP services, you can access the authentication token from the context in your implementer methods.
+When implementing MCP services, you can access the authentication token from the context in your server methods.
 The token is stored in the context using the `auth.TokenKey` key and contains an instance of the `auth.Token` struct (from `github.com/viant/mcp-protocol/oauth2/auth`).

 ```go
 import auth "github.com/viant/mcp-protocol/oauth2/auth"